Works#Award Winning

 Kanda Myojin Cultural Exchange Center "EDOCCO"

-Kanda Myojin Cultural Exchange Center "EDOCCO", which we produced comprehensively from concept creation to opening, is a facility that inherits tradition and creates new culture under the concept of "tradition x innovation".
-It is an unprecedented complex facility with 4 floors above ground and 1 floor below ground, including the function of a shrine's shrine amulet giving office.
-The multi-purpose hall is the main axis, and the facility operates 365 days a year, hosting corporate presentations and displays on weekdays and a live music venue on weekends.
-In addition, the Japanese culture experience, which focuses on protecting traditional performing arts and traditional crafts, targets inbound tourists.
-The facility incorporates mechanisms to improve visitor satisfaction, such as the introduction of merchandise sales and cafe services that are enjoyed by visitors while promoting regional cooperation.
-[Issues/Themes] In the future, 20 years from now, there are two issues: 40% of temples and shrines are in danger of disappearing due to the impact of the declining birthrate and aging population, and the decrease in Shinto weddings.
-This project was started in response to the desire to increase the number of worshippers at shrines in the future.
-[Solution] This facility, which combines a multi-purpose hall and a Japanese culture experience studio, was born from a plan to inject marketing ideas into the shrine and attract demographics that had not previously visited the shrine (young people and inbound tourists).
-The facility is bustling every day, with three target groups of visitors: business people, young people, and inbound tourists. <Our project members> [Producer] Sakazume Kenichi [Sales] Yamaguchi Seiji, Inami Tsuyoshi, Kawata Motoo [Planning] Kobayashi Keita, Watanabe Yoshiko [concept design] Onishi Ryo, Okuyama Eri, Kazuyoshi Nanako, Sasai Ayumu [Production] Takahara Shigeyoshi, Endo Jun, Kimura Hiroki ~Related links~ [News release] ・Kanda Myojin Cultural Exchange Center "EDOCCO" is produced by NOMURA Chief Planner Sakazume Kenichi, with designer Onishi Ryo in charge of interiors design ・Announcement of "Suzuki Toshio and Ghibli Exhibition" to be held at Kanda Myojin Cultural Exchange Center "EDOCCO" [Media coverage] ・2019.04.09 "Nikkei ESG" May issue ・2019.02.19 "Nikkei Business Daily" ・2019.02.18 "Nikkei Business Daily"・2019.02.06 "Hata Lab"
+Our company comprehensively produced the Kanda Myojin Cultural Exchange Center "EDOCCO," a facility built on the concept of "tradition x innovation."
+It preserves tradition and creates new culture.
+With four above-ground floors and one below, it is an unprecedented complex that also functions as a shrine's amulet-giving center.
+Centered around a multi-purpose hall, it hosts corporate presentations and displays on weekdays and functions as a live music venue on weekends, operating 365 days a year.
+Furthermore, its Japanese cultural experiences, centered on preserving traditional performing arts and crafts, are targeted at inbound tourists.
+While fostering community collaboration, the facility incorporates mechanisms to enhance visitor satisfaction, including the introduction of merchandise and cafe services to delight visitors.
+[Challenge/Theme] Twenty years from now, Japan faces two challenges: a 40% decline in temples and shrines due to the declining birthrate and aging population, and a decline in Shinto weddings.
+This project was initiated in response to calls for an increase in the number of worshippers at shrines.
+[Solution] This facility, which combines two functions - a multipurpose hall and a Japanese culture experience studio - was born from a plan to inject marketing ideas into the shrine and attract demographics that have not previously visited the shrine (young people and inbound tourists).
+The facility is bustling every day, attracting three target groups: business people, young people, and inbound tourists. <Our project members> [Producer] Sakazume Kenichi [Sales] Yamaguchi Seiji, Inami Tsuyoshi, Kawata Motoo [Planning] Kobayashi Keita, Watanabe Yoshiko [concept design] Onishi Ryo, Okuyama Eri, Kazuyuki Nanako, Sasai Ayumu [Production] Takahara Shigeyoshi, Endo Jun, Kimura Hiroki ~Related links~ [News release] ・Kanda Myojin Cultural Exchange Center "EDOCCO" is comprehensively produced by NOMURA Co.,Ltd. Chief Planner Sakazume Kenichi, with designer Onishi Ryo in charge of interiors design ・Announcement of "Suzuki Toshio and Ghibli Exhibition" to be held at Kanda Myojin Cultural Exchange Center "EDOCCO" [Media coverage] ・2019.04.09 "Nikkei ESG" May issue ・2019.02.19 "Nikkei Sangyo Shimbun" ・2019.02.18 "Nikkei Sangyo Shimbun"・2019.02.06 "Hata Lab"

 #public